Machine Learning For Dummies - Luca Massaron - E-Book

 Make decisions based on the success or failure of these behaviors

 The use of algorithms to manipulate data is the centerpiece of machine learning.
-To prove successful, a machine learning session must use an appropriate algorithm to achieve a desired result.
-In addition, the data must lend itself to analysis using the desired algorithm, or it requires a careful preparation by scientists.
+To be successful, a machine learning application must use an appropriate algorithm to achieve a desired result.
+In addition, the data must lend itself to analysis using the desired algorithm, or it requires careful preparation by scientists.

 AI encompasses many other disciplines to simulate the thought process successfully.
-In addition to machine learning, AI normally includes
+In addition to machine learning, AI usually includes

 Natural language processing: